Papillon Shedding

 Papillons have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Papillon's coat healthy.

-With a typical weight of 5-10 lbs and lifespan of 14-16 yrs, the Papillon requires thoughtful care tailored to their specific breed characteristics.
+At 5-10 lbs and a 14-16 yrs lifespan, the Papillon is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 Prospective Papillon owners should know that this small toy breed demands an informed approach to nutrition, exercise, and preventive health management.

 Seasonal Changes